ReliaSoft G400 – Foundations of Reliability Engineering Data Analysis and Modeling

 Please note – all delegates are required to bring their own laptops.
 License details for any software needed will be sent prior to the course start date.

-- Overview of reliability engineering theory and related mathematics, metrics and applications
+- Overview of reliability engineering theory and related mathematics, metrics and application

 - Review of relevant statistical concepts